Average Customer Review:

 The Eneloop Rechargeable also boasts a very long shelf life.
 Panasonic claims that Eneloops retain 70 percent of their charge after ten years in storage.
 While no one has tested the batteries over this long a period, TheWirecutter.com found that the Eneloop lost only 17.9 percent of its charge after nine months on the shelf.
 The downside of the Eneloop is its relatively low power.
 Although its claimed capacity is 2,000 mAh, TheWirecutter.com found that it actually delivers only 1,849 mAh on average – less than the Energizer Recharge Universal, and far less than the Eneloop Pro.

-The bottom line is that if you need an AA or AAA battery with the highest possible capacity, and you're willing to pay for it, the Eneloop Pro is a good bet.
+The bottom line is that if you need AA batteries with the highest possible capacity, and you're willing to pay for them, the Eneloop Pro is a good bet.
 On the other hand, if you don't need that much power and you want your batteries to serve you for many years, the Eneloop Rechargeable is the best choice.
-And if you want a middle ground, combining decent power with a decent service life, stick with the Energizer Recharge Power Plus.
+And if you want a middle ground, combining decent power with a decent service life, stick with the Energizer Recharge Universal.

 Most tests of rechargeable batteries focus specifically on AA batteries.
 However, TheWirecutter.com recently added AAA rechargeable batteries to its test and made a surprising discovery: they all perform about the same.
 All four brands they tried had about the same initial capacity and held up well after four dozen cycles of charging and discharging.
 They also did equally well powering up a headlamp attached to a melon, petering out after six hours.